Home . Services . Dental Emergency

 2. Assess the area

-4. If your child is experiencing a serious amount of pain, you can give them an over-the-counter pain medication.
+4. If your child is experiencing a serious amount of pain, you can give them an over-the-counter pain killer.

 Concussion